bobadesakshi21/GraphQL-BE/README.md

 ### Description
 ----
-This is a REST API developed using Node.js that implememts the basic feed post features.
+This API is developed using Node.js that implememts the basic feed post features.
 Following are the functionalities available:

 * SignUp / Login / JWT Auth
 * Create/ Read / Update/ Delete Posts